crosshare-org/crosshare/README.md

 ### Set up a new firebase project

-Visit http://console.firebase.google.com/, click "add project".
+Visit http://console.firebase.google.com/, click "add project" or "create a project".
 Use whatever name you'd like.
 You don't need to enable google analytics.

 #### Set up authentication

-Click "Authentication" in the side bar.
+Click "Build" in the side bar, then "Authentication".
 Click "Get started".
 Click on the "Google" sign-in provider and toggle to "Enabled".
 Use anything you like for public facing name and enter your email as the project support email.
 Click "Save".

 #### Set up the database